sofiaronnkvist/sammanslaget/README.md

-# sammanslaget
+# Sammanslaget 2022

-Repo for Sammanslaget at YRGO 2022.
+Repo for Sammanslaget at YRGO 2022 by group 4.